BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/RemoveArrays.md

-Delete Arrays {#removearrays}
+Delete Data {#removearrays}
 =============

 ## Group (Subgroup) ##
-Core Filters (Memory/Management)
+Core (Memory/Management)

 ## Description ##
-This filter allows the user to remove specified arrays from the pipeline by deleting them from memory.
-This can be helpful if the user has operations that need as much memory as possible and there are extra arrays that are not needed residing in memory.
-For example when creating a surface mesh one typically only needs an array that defines the structure of the volume and then afterwards can be safely deleted.
+This **Filter** allows the user to remove specified objects from the existing structure.
+This can be helpful if the user has operations that need as much memory as possible and there are extra objects that are not needed residing in memory.
+Alternatively, this **Filter** allows the user to remove objects that may share a name with another object further in the **Pipeline** that another **Filter** tries to create, since DREAM.3D generally does not allows objects at the same hierarchy to share the same name.

 ## Parameters ##
 None